-The company has sufficient current assets to cover its liabilities.
+The company has sufficient current assets to cover its liabilities and includes cash at bank of $\pounds 3,730,335$ at 31March 2023.
 As a consequence, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.

-The directors have considered the impact of the ongoing Covid-19 pandemic, and the measures taken to contain it, on the company and because of the nature of the company's activities they do not consider that there will be any significant effect on the ability of the company to continue in business and meet its liabilities as they fall due.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+The directors have prepared and considered forecasts for future periods and because of the nature of the company's activities and the expected ongoing demand for its pharmaceutical products they consider that the company will be able to continue in business and meet its liabilities as they fall due for at least 12 months from the date of approval of these financial statements.
+Thus the directors continue to adopt the going concern basis of accounting in preparing the annual financial statements.